Facts About Jupiter: The Biggest Planet in the Solar System

 With a radius of 69,911 km (43,441 mi), Jupiter is the biggest planet in the Solar System.
 In comparison, the second-biggest planet, Saturn, has a radius of 58,232 km (36,184 mi).
 Jupiter is also the most massive planet — it’s more than twice as massive as all the other planets combined.

-How big is Jupiter compared to Earth?
+Jupiter size compared to Earth

 Are you struggling to imagine something as huge as Jupiter?
 Let’s say that it would take more than 1,300 Earths to build a single Jupiter.
 If the gas giant were the size of a basketball, the Earth would be the size of a grape.